 Civil Rights Photography, 1956-1968

-Civil Rights Photography, 1956-1968 is an ongoing installation, and the photographs will be rotated every six months.
+Civil Rights Photography, 1956-1968 was an ongoing installation, and the photographs were be rotated every six months.